ArthurSpirling/Rejection/essay.md

 lot.
 But so does almost anything that involves you being in contact with them: emails, small conferences, etc. I spent too much of my early career feeling---and therefore acting---as if I was on the periphery.
-People thought I was stand-offish and aloof, when I was in fact simply suffering from an extreme form of imposter syndrome.
+People thought I was standoffish and aloof, when I was in fact simply suffering from an extreme form of imposter syndrome.
 My biggest career regret is not throwing myself into the networks I could have.